 Use the Schema Generation Wizard (Analysis Services)

 The Schema Generation Wizard requires a limited amount of information during the generation phase.
-Most of the information that the Schema Generation Wizard requires for generating relational schemas is extracted from the Analysis Services cubes and dimensions that you design, but you can customize how the subject area database schema is generated and how objects in the schema are named.
+Most of the information that the Schema Generation Wizard requires for generating relational schemas is extracted from the Analysis Services cubes and dimensions that you already created in the project.
+Additionally, you can customize how the subject area database schema is generated and how objects in the schema are named.

 You can open the Schema Generation Wizard from SQL Server Data Tools (SSDT) in several different ways:

-You can open the wizard from within either the Dimension Wizard or the Cube Wizard by clicking the Generate Schema Now check box on the last page of either of those wizards.
+Start the wizard from within the Dimension Wizard by clicking the Generate Schema Now check box on the last page of the wizard.

-You must specify the data source view in which you want the Schema Generation Wizard to generate the schema for the subject area database.
-Although you can select an existing data source view, typically you create a new data source view based on a data source.
+You must specify the data source view (DSV) in which you want the Schema Generation Wizard to generate the schema for the subject area database.
+Although you can select an existing DSV, typically you create a new one based on a data source.
 You can create the data source based on an existing or a new connection, or based on another object.
 The Schema Generation Wizard generates the schema for the subject area database in the database referenced by the data source, as well as the data source view.
 The Schema Generation Wizard does not create the subject area database itself; instead, the wizard creates the relational schema to support the cubes and dimensions in an existing database that you specify.

 To unbind Analysis Services dimensions and cubes from previously generated objects, delete the data source view to which the Analysis Services cubes and dimensions are bound, and then define a new data source view for the cubes and dimensions by using the Schema Generation Wizard.